 At Congregation B’nai Israel, we know that Jewish youth groups are a critical link to “growing up Jewishly”.
 The friendships and experiences that are shared last a lifetime!
-Studies have shown that a major influence on the development of a Jewish Identity and the retention of that identity into adult life is involvement in Jewish youth activities.
+Studies have shown that a major influence on the development of a Jewish Identity and the retention of that identity into adult life is involved in Jewish youth activities.
 That is why our social and spiritual programs complement the activities and lessons in our religious school.
-Our major emphasis on fun and friendships helps lead our members to becoming happy, well-rounded and self-motivated Jews.
+Our major emphasis on fun and friendships helps lead our members to become happy, well-rounded and self-motivated Jews.

 At the Barry Ira Graff School for Living Judaism, our Temple Youth Groups (TYG’s) help encourage Jewish youth to be social with each other during our once a month meetings.
 Our Youth Groups also build character and provide meaningful experiences by building social networks, providing social action, and community service opportunities.

 Our goal is for every child, K-12th grade, to become an active member of our youth groups and we look forward to having your child join!
-For more information, contact Zoë Goldberg, Youth Engagement Professional or Kim Beame, Director of Religious Education.
+For more information, contact Rabbi Keller or Kim Beame, Director of Religious Education.